Duda Website Pre-Launch Checklist - What's Involved

 • About us page – this is where potential customers get to know who you are.
 Give details about your brand story and how you want to help them

-• Services/products – give a clear and impressive description of all the good things you offer.
+• Services/Products – Provide a clear and impressive description of all the benefits you offer.
 Stress the reasons you are different from your competitors.

 • Contact – If you have a physical location, add a map so that customers can easily find you.
 But phone numbers and email addresses are a must.